-Everyone knows that Paris is a beautiful city full of romance and plenty of tourist attractions – I have been several times.
-I just returned from a wonderful long weekend in Paris, France, with my boyfriend.
-I thought I would share a few random observations that surprised me this time on my trip to Paris.
+Paris is a beautiful city full of romance and plenty of tourist attractions.
+With such high expectations, you don’t want to be disappointed, what’s been referred to as the Paris syndrome.
+I have been a few times and always had a good experience.
+After another wonderful long weekend in Paris, France, with my boyfriend, I thought I would share a few random observations that surprised me this time on my trip to Paris.
 You might also find the observations helpful if you want to plan a trip to Paris.
 Here it goes, in no particular order:

 - Not many places have free wi-fi: Our twitter and instagram followers may have noticed decreased activity.
 This was mainly due to the lack of free wi-fi that I was able to find.
 Of course, there were Starbucks that had free wi-fi, but I really did not want to spend my time in Paris there.
 Most museums and brasseries that we went to did not have free wi-fi.
 And those that did were usually poor quality.

 - Metro is excellent: I am using the NYC subway as my reference point and the Metro is so much better.
 The longest we had to wait was 4 minutes and the cars and stations were much cleaner than NYC.
 There was one time that I had to deal with bad body odor, but luckily that ride was short.
 It is cheap (each trip costs 1.80 euro) and you can also get a daily or weekly pass.

 - Be prepared for bag searches: Even though I had a small purse, I was constantly being subjected to a search.
 This included the entrances to tourist attractions, shopping centers, and also in the metro.
 We also saw some military personnel with large guns.
 Unfortunately, I think this must be in reaction to the recent terrorist attacks, but better safe than sorry.
 You should also watch out for tourist scams in Paris.